JuliaIO/HDF5.jl/README.md

 ### Changelog

-Please see [HISTORY.md](HISTORY.md).
-Most changes have deprecation warnings and thus may not be listed in the changelog.
+Please see [HISTORY.md](HISTORY.md) and the [release notes](https://github.com/JuliaIO/HDF5.jl/releases).
+Most changes have deprecation warnings and may not be listed in the [HISTORY.md](HISTORY.md) file.

 ### Installation